Why Vancouver is letting go of green lawns

 Brown stretches of unkept grass are now common sights in tourist areas like Stanley Park, right near the city centre, as well as Queen Elizabeth Park and Kitsilano Beach.

-During the annual fireworks celebrations on Vancouver's English Bay in late July, thousands of spectators roamed over remnants of dying grass, reducing it almost to dirt.
+During the annual fireworks celebrations on Vancouver's English Bay in late July, thousands of spectators roamed over remnants of grass, reducing it almost to dirt.
 The change in aesthetics signalled a city prioritising sustainability over vanity.

 "I think that the city's on it because there's no way anybody wants to see Vancouver go backwards," says Suzanne Bidinost, a downtown Vancouver resident who works in tourism.